TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

 For example, if we are to find the bucket where the value `"Manon"` will land, then we do the following:
 ![hashing using hash code and modular operation example](./project_hash_map/imgs/01.png)

-If we keep adding nodes into our buckets then the buckets will start filling up, but what is more important is we know for a fact that if almost all buckets have items in them, then it is guaranteed that some buckets will have collisions, It is Mathematically impossible not to.
+If we keep adding nodes into our buckets then the buckets will start filling up, but what is more important is we know for a fact that if almost all buckets have items in them, then collisions are guaranteed, it is mathematically impossible not to.

 Remember we don't want collisions, in a perfect world each bucket will either have 0 or 1 Node only, so we grow our buckets to have more chance that our Nodes will spread and not stack up in the same buckets.
-To grow our buckets, we create a new buckets list that is double the size of the old buckets list, then we retrieve all nodes from the old buckets and insert them into the new buckets.
+To grow our buckets, we create a new buckets list that is double the size of the old buckets list, then we copy all nodes over to the new buckets.

 #### When do we know that it's time to grow our buckets size

 To deal with this, our hash map class need to keep track of two new fields, the `capacity` and the `load factor`.

-- The `capacity` is the amount of buckets we currently have.
-Keeping track of this will let us know if our map has reached the threshold, the threshold will depend on our factor variable as well.
+- The `capacity` is the total number of buckets we currently have.
+Keeping track of this will let us know if our map has reached a certain threshold aka `load factor`,

 - The `load factor` is a number that we can assign our hash map to at the start.
 It's the factor that will determine when is it a good time to grow our buckets, for example a load factor of `0.75` means our hash map will need to grow its buckets when the capacity reaches 75% full.
-Setting it too low will consume too much memory by having too many empty buckets, while setting it too high will allow our buckets to have collisions before we grow them.
+Setting it too low will consume too much memory by having too many empty buckets, while setting it too high will allow our buckets to have many collisions before we grow them.
 Usually a good balance of `0.75 to 1` is used.

 ### Computation complexity